 - Stock arrives in an unscheduled manner, and is completely unpredictable.
 If you’re after something specific, keep checking the site.

-- We aim to fulfil all orders within a timely manner but the stock is housed within the junior school and thus we are considerate of the school’s timetable and any relevant Covid policies at the time.
+- We aim to fulfil all orders within a timely manner.
+Our stock is housed within the junior school and thus we are considerate of the school’s timetable.
 If a delay develops we will try to contact you.

 How the Online shop works